North East Essex GP surgeries will no longer receive support from this helpdesk from April 2026. For Clinical Systems support; contact AGEM CSU.

 Tools to assist with Business Continuity

 The following tools/options may be of benefit both in normal operation and during business continuity/disaster recovery (BCDR) incidents.
-These require suitable governance, planning prior to such events.
-If, after reviewing the details of an item, you wish to pursue it - first ensure you approach your Data Protection Officer (whether accessed via surgery equipment or personal devices).
+These options require suitable governance and planning prior to such events.
+If, after reviewing the details of an item, you wish to pursue it - first ensure you approach your Data Protection Officer.

 This article acts as signposting guide and includes some limited suggestions; business continuity planning is the responsibilty of each individual service.